 150 York Street, Stoughton, MA 02072 781-344-0600

-Patients requiring complex medical care, averaging 25 to 30 days and following an inpatient hospitalization, are cared for by New England Sinai Hospital's professional team at our main campus in Stoughton, Mass., and at our inpatient satellite unit at Carney Hospital in Dorchester, Mass.
-Many patients are admitted directly from the Intensive Care Unit (ICU) of Boston hospitals as well as from local community hospitals.
-Most of these patients suffer from an array of chronic illnesses and complex medical condition, that require the expertise and coordinated medical and clinical care offered in a long-term acute care setting.
+Patients requiring complex medical care, averaging 25 to 30 days and following an inpatient hospitalization, are cared for by New England Sinai Hospital's professional team at our main campus in Stoughton, Massachusetts, and at our inpatient satellite unit at Carney Hospital in Dorchester, Massachusetts.
+Many patients are admitted directly from the Intensive Care Unit (ICU) and most of these patients suffer from an array of chronic illnesses and complex medical conditions, that require the expertise and coordinated medical and clinical care offered in a long-term acute care setting.

 With the largest long-term acute care pulmonary program in Massachusetts, invasive and noninvasive ventilation capabilities and outstanding success with ventilator weaning, New England Sinai Hospital provides inpatient care for patients with a variety of respiratory diseases and conditions.

 Sinai's dedicated medical and clinical staff also excel in the medical management of patients who are admitted with multiple conditions.
 These experienced medical professionals work as a team in providing the complex medical care required by many long-term acute care patients and are supported by the hospital's ancillary services, including laboratory, radiology and pharmacy.